tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 This process is similar to the [above](#how-do-i-debug-an-ad-that-is-appearing-on-a-page), except that because ADN is not collecting video Ads (at least for now), we need to add a block filter (for blocking), rather than a cosmetic filter (for hiding).

 -----------
-#### How do I debug an image-ad that is being hidden, but not found?
+#### How do I debug an image-ad that is being hidden, but not collected?

 First we need to check if the Ad is being correctly detected by the parser.js content-script.
 We can check do this by looking at the browser console for the page to see if the Ad was detected there (there will be an "IMG-AD" if so).
 If not, there may be warning messages that will give you a clue as to what went wrong (skip to _Case 2_ below).